 In October 2011, the Johnny Scott Garden at the Gordonsville Branch Library was opened to the public.
 The garden was funded entirely by community donations and features native plants.

 In June 2013, the Library will implement new software from Evanced for tracking participation in our Summer Reading Program and linking it to SOL scores.
-The project is sponsored by the Library of Virginia the Institute of Museum and Library Services (IMLS).
+The project is sponsored by the Library of Virginia and the Institute of Museum and Library Services (IMLS).